 The laissez-faire style majorly depends on its employees’ abilities- it fails to be effective if the team lacks knowledge or has less experience.
 This can result in poor job performance and decreased job satisfaction.

-If your management styles require high efficiency and extreme productivity of the employees, this leadership might not be suitable for you.
+If your management styles require high efficiency and extreme employee productivity, this leadership might not be suitable for you.
 If employees are not good at meeting deadlines, managing projects, and solving problems without guidance or feedback, this leadership style can go off-track.

 Disadvantages of laissez-faire style include: